-Natural gas-fueled options available at the start of the 2022 ATB are based on commercially available technologies, including state-of-the-art F-class turbine technology for both CT and CC options and solvent-based post-combustion carbon capture technology designed to capture 90% of the carbon in the treated flue gas.
-The NGCT technology option represents a single state-of-the-art F-class turbine capable of providing full-load power output of approximately 233 megawatt net output (MW-net) (James et al., 2019).
+Natural gas-fueled options available at the start of the 2022 ATB are based on commercially available technologies, including state-of-the-art F-class turbine technology for both CT and CC options.
+The NGCT F-class technology option represents a single state-of-the-art F-class turbine capable of providing full-load power output of approximately 233 megawatt net output (MW-net) (James et al., 2019).
 NGCC power plants are configured in a 2x1 configuration using two state-of-the-art F-class combustion turbine/heat recovery steam generator (HRSG) trains.
 Steam generated in the HRSG is combined to feed a common steam turbine.
 Steam turbine Rankine cycle conditions are specified to be consistent with steam conditions common to comparable CT-HRSG combinations currently operating today (single reheat, 16.5 MPa/585°C/585°C).
-NGCC power plants without carbon capture can provide full-load power output of approximately 727 MW-net, and NGCC power plants with 90% carbon capture can provide approximately 646 MW-net.
+NGCC power plants without carbon capture can provide full-load power output of approximately 727 MW-net.
 (James III et al., 2019)

 Coal-Fueled Electricity Generating Technology Descriptions